Looking for Something?

 Appetizers and Sides

-Bursting with flavor, these crispy little Southwest Egg Rolls are filled with veggies, Mexican spices and cheese.
-With a delicious cilantro lime ranch dipping sauce on the side, they are irresistible!
+Crispy egg roll wrappers filled with veggies, Mexican flavors and cheese, with a delicious cilantro lime ranch dipping sauce on the side.

 Jump to Recipe Print Recipe